 • Personal expenses such as telephone calls; curio shop purchases and laundry

 • Any other services not mentioned above, including optional activities at the Lodge

 The contents and order of activities in this program are subject to change by the lodge management without prior notice, due to the prevailing weather conditions and movement of dangerous wildlife on the Phinda Private Game Reserve.
 During early-morning game drives in open vehicles, it can be a little cool.
 We recommend that guests take along a windbreaker.
 Guests are advised not to forget their sunhats, sun block, sunglasses, cameras and binoculars.

 Please note that the game-drive vehicles traverse over uneven terrain and that the game-drives can be “bumpy.”
 This tour is therefore not recommended for guests with back problems.
 This tour is suitable for guests in a wheel chair and those with walking disabilities, providing that a spouse/family member/friend accompanies them.
 Please also note that confirmation would be strictly subject to availability of handicapped rooms at the time of booking.

 Please note: Land programs that encompass multiple days ashore customarily include extensive and prolonged activity, while those of shorter durations typically have more moderate activity levels.
-However, each program varies and participants should be prepared to negotiate a mixture of surfaces which may include: inclines, cobblestones, sand, and gravel or natural paths.
+However, each program varies and participants should be prepared to negotiate a mixture of surfaces, which may include inclines, cobblestones, sand, gravel or natural paths.
 There may also be a need to climb steps or stairs on occasion.
-Guests who utilize a wheelchair and those with mobility concerns are advised to check with the cruise line in advance to see if any portion of the tour program may not be considered suitable for their individual situation.
-Weather appropriate clothing; hats; sunglasses; and flat, comfortable walking shoes are generally recommended.
+Wheelchair guests and those with mobility concerns are advised to check with the cruise line in advance to see if any portion of the tour program may not be considered suitable for their individual situation.
+Weather-appropriate clothing such as caps, sunglasses, and flat comfortable walking shoes are recommended.